Go to content

 • Third-party campaigner

-A third-party campaigner is a person or entity (other than an associated entity, party, elected member, group or candidate) who incurs more than $2,000 in electoral expenditure for a State election during the capped expenditure period for the election.
+In a state election, a third-party campaigner is a person or entity (other than an associated entity, party, elected member, group or candidate) who incurs more than $2,000 in electoral expenditure for a state election during the capped expenditure period for the election.

 A third-party campaigner does not include an associated entity, party, elected member, group or candidate.